AndyGao6186/LabEvolver/README.md

 </div>

 ## 📣 News
-- **[Coming Soon]** 💻 The full training and evaluation code will be open-sourced soon!
+- **[Coming Soon]** 💻 The full implementation and evaluation code will be open-sourced soon!
 Please ⭐ star this repository and stay tuned for updates.
 - **[2026.07]** 📄 Our paper is available on [arXiv](https://arxiv.org/abs/2607.27690)!

 ---